lyang1024/rshell/README.md

 3. Colors for files, directories, etc. are not supported.
 4. Right and left arrow cannot move cursor when inputting commands.
 5. Up and down arrow cannot get previous commands.
+6. If the string after echo includes connectors, an execution fault will occur.